 Aus Unity’s financial advice arm has made an official bid for Premium Wealth Management, with the latter’s shareholders now examining the terms of the proposed acquisition.

+Australian Unity Personal Financial Services chief executive Steve Davis said the acquisition would give his dealer group additional exposure to the accounting market.
+“It should also better position Australian Unity Personal Financial Services to take advantage of opportunities arising from the significant regulatory and environmental changes impacting the profession,” Mr Davis said.
 “Premium is a successful business, with a high quality group of advisers that has substantial revenue, funds under advice and clients, and will be a significant contributor to increasing the scale and strength of Australian Unity Personal Financial Services.”

 Advisers need to ensure they don’t get too caught up in regulatory changes and forget about their current obligations, ...

 Andrew Bragg has called for close scrutiny of the regulatory architecture, partly inspired by the rocketing ASIC levy ...

 The company, which was haemorrhaging close to $100 million before tax just three years ago, has successfully navigated ...

 Never miss the stories that impact the industry.

 Get the latest news!
 Subscribe to the ifa bulletin